 In some sectors, a postgraduate qualification can bring what has been described as ‘the postgraduate premium’.
-Research by the Sutton Trust suggested that earning your masters could mean an extra £200,000 during your working lifetime over a graduate, and considerably more than a colleague without a degree.

 Clearly, the earning potential very much depends on the sector and whether your postgraduate qualification is related to your career.
 A petro chemist shouldn’t expect a large increase in earning potential with a masters in Victorian gothic literature.
 But with advanced research in filtration techniques it would be a much more realistic expectation.
 This is particularly the case in industries that respect advanced level qualifications and the expertise.